 We asked the experts to share their advice on how to pick the best garden planter for your plot.

 Michael Wooldridge, Director of Woodlodge, says, 'Firstly, it's important to decide where the container will sit in your garden.
-Consider the shape, texture and colour of the pot, as well as the plants that will be in them.'
+Consider the shape, texture, and color of the pot, as well as the plants that will be in them.'

 'Terracotta is ideal for container planting as it's the most natural, environmentally-friendly material,' Michael continues.
 'The higher the firing temperature, the more durable it will be to withstand the elements.'
-He suggests to gently tap the pot – the higher the note, the better the quality.
+He suggests gently tapping the pot – the higher the note, the better the quality.

-In addition, make sure pottery is labelled 'frost-proof' to ensure it survives harsh weather and protects plants more effectively, he adds.
+In addition, make sure pottery is labeled 'frost-proof' to ensure it survives harsh weather and protects plants more effectively, he adds.

 'If you move house regularly or want to change up the look of your garden in an instant, lighter or smaller pots are ideal,' Michael continues.
-'Look out for fibreclay planters which are lightweight, allowing you to move your displays around.'
+'Look out for fiber clay planters which are lightweight, allowing you to move your displays around.

 'The minimum size for a drainage hole is half an inch in diameter for small or medium-sized pots, whilst larger pots will need holes at least an inch in diameter,' they say.
-However, if you've found a gorgeous container with no drainage holes, don't despair.
-If the pot you have doesn't have sufficient drainage, you can drill bigger holes in the base, the LECHUZA team says.
-Of course, for an easy option, you could always opt for one of their self-watering pots which have built-in irrigation systems.
+However, if you've found a gorgeous container with insufficient drainage, don't despair: you can simply drill holes in the base.
+Or, for an easy option, you could opt for self-watering pots which have built-in irrigation systems.